 Roof Asset Management Program Empowers School District

 The school district wasn’t confident that it had a good grasp of the true conditions of its roofs.
-They were also looking to develop a plan on how to handle and maintain its roofs moving forward.
-The district’s 18 buildings roofs total approximately 1,067,000 sf.
-12 of the buildings are utilizing Ohio School Facilities Commission (OSFC/OFCC) funds for maintenance activities, while 6 are not.
+They were also looking to develop a plan to handle and maintain its roofs.
+The district’s 18 buildings’ roofs total approximately 1,067,000 sf.
+Twelve buildings utilize Ohio School Facilities Commission (OSFC/OFCC) funds for maintenance activities, while six do not.

 Only four of the eighteen buildings showed evidence of significant moisture anomalies.
-Overall, the Aerial Infrared Roof Moisture Scans and the Visual Roof Surveys indicated that the various roof systems on most of the buildings were in fair condition, and have the ability to provide additional service life.
+Overall, the Aerial Infrared Roof Moisture Scans and the Visual Roof Surveys indicated that the various roof systems on most of the buildings were in fair condition and could provide additional service life.
 In many cases, the roof systems could be expected to provide 8-10 years or more of additional service life.

-A “5-Year Financial Summary (By Building)” was developed which outlined construction estimates for each building’s needs whether it be roof replacement, repair, restoration, or maintenance for years 2014 through 2018.
-RAM prioritized the recommended roof replacement work over the next five years described in a “5-Year Prioritized Roof Replacement Schedule”, and a breakdown of the roof replacement costs for each year were provided in the “5-Year Roof Replacement Construction Estimate Ranges” document.
-The final piece to the program was a 5-Year Roof Maintenance Plan, in which RAM USA would perform routine maintenance, minor repairs, and oversee the health of the roofs keeping them on the path outlined in the Roof Asset Management Program.
+A “5-Year Financial Summary (By Building)” was developed, which outlined construction estimates for each building’s needs whether it be roof replacement, repair, restoration, or maintenance, for years 2014 through 2018.
+RAM prioritized the recommended roof replacement work over the next five years described in a “5-Year Prioritized Roof Replacement Schedule”, and a breakdown of the roof replacement costs for each year was provided in the “5-Year Roof Replacement Construction Estimate Ranges” document.
+The final piece to the program was a 5-Year Roof Maintenance Plan, in which RAM USA would perform routine maintenance and minor repairs and oversee the health of the roofs, keeping them on the path outlined in the Roof Asset Management Program.

 Seams and patches failing on various roof sections.

 Asphalt mastic used to patch along much of the wall flashing may have covered the weeps.